HEUSSEN Rechtsanwaltsgesellschaft mbH

 What rules specifically deal with marketing?

-The GDPR limits many marketing practices based on the usage of personal data, such as creating personalised advertising profiles, in various ways, e.g. by usually requiring consent for this usage.
-In addition, the German § 7 UWG (Law against Unfair Competitive Practices) forbids marketing calls to consumers without explicit consent given, digital advertising messages sent without explicit consent and any other marketing practices considered to be unreasonable harassment of the consumer.
+The GDPR limits many marketing practices based on the usage of personal data, such as creating personalized advertising profiles, in various ways, e.g. by usually requiring consent for this usage.
+In addition, the German § 7 UWG (Law against Unfair Competitive Practices) forbids marketing calls to consumers without prior explicit consent given, “electronic mail” (e.g e-mail.
+Messengers etc.) for the purposes of marketing sent without explicit prior consent and any other marketing practices considered to be unreasonable harassment of the consumer.
+There is no such thing as a “soft-opt in” in Germany.

 Do different rules apply to business-to-business and business-to-consumer marketing?